Michael Keaton: 1975–1988: Early career and breakthrough

-1989–1999: Breakthrough as a dramatic lead
+1989–1999: Established actor

 Keaton's career was given another major boost when he was again cast by Tim Burton, this time as the title comic book superhero of the 1989 film Batman.
-Warner Bros. received thousands of letters of complaint by fans who believed Keaton was the wrong choice to portray Batman.
+Warner Bros. received thousands of written complaints from fans who believed Keaton was the wrong choice to portray Batman.
 However, Keaton's performance in the role ultimately earned widespread acclaim from both critics and audiences, and Batman became one of 1989's most successful films.

-According to Les Daniels's reference book Batman: The Complete History, Keaton initially believed the film would be similar in tone to the 1960s TV series starring Adam West but he understood the darker, brooding side of Batman the film was going for after reading Frank Miller's comic book miniseries, The Dark Knight Returns, which he portrayed to much fan approval.
+According to Les Daniels's reference book Batman: The Complete History, Keaton initially believed the film would be similar in tone to the 1960s TV series starring Adam West.
+However, after reading Frank Miller's comic book miniseries The Dark Knight Returns, he understood the darker, more brooding side of Batman that Burton's adaptation was going for, which he portrayed to much fan approval.
 Keaton later reprised the role for the sequel Batman Returns (1992), which was another critically acclaimed success.
 He was initially set to reprise the role again for a third Batman film, even going as far as to show up for costume fitting.
 However, when Burton was dropped as director of the film, Keaton left the franchise as well.
 He was reportedly dissatisfied with the screenplay approved by the new director, Joel Schumacher.
 According to the A&E Biography episode on Keaton, after he had refused the first time (after meetings with Schumacher), Warner Bros. offered him $15 million, but Keaton steadfastly refused and was replaced by Val Kilmer in Batman Forever (1995).

-Keaton remained active during the 1990s, appearing in a wide range of films, including Pacific Heights, One Good Cop, My Life and the star-studded Shakespearean story Much Ado About Nothing.
-He starred in The Paper and Multiplicity, and twice in the same role, that of Elmore Leonard character Agent Ray Nicolette, in the films Jackie Brown and Out of Sight.
-He made the family holiday movie Jack Frost and the thriller Desperate Measures.
+Keaton remained active during the 1990s, appearing in a wide range of films, including Pacific Heights (1990), One Good Cop (1991), My Life (1993) and the star-studded Shakespearean story Much Ado About Nothing (1993).
+He starred in The Paper (1994) and Multiplicity (1996), and twice in the same role, that of Elmore Leonard character Agent Ray Nicolette, in the films Jackie Brown (1997) and Out of Sight (1998).
+He made the family holiday movie Jack Frost (1998) and the thriller Desperate Measures (1998).
 Keaton starred as a political candidate's speechwriter in 1994's Speechless.